 But Wayne goes on.
 This time about how he can’t possibly figure out how two civilizations develop independently of each other.

 “By chance having two individual civilisations[sic] on opposite sides of the planet, one located in the middle of an ocean, having the same obsession with massive stone carvings and showing the same symbols, story, style and entity appearance is absolutely mind blowing!”

-It’s also a very sad statement how intellectually poor The Wayne, and most that think along these lines, think our ancestors were.
-Apparently our ancestors were so intellectually deficient that they couldn’t possibly figure out how to carve stone, make symbols into words, and have their own cultures without Spaceman helping them out.
+It’s also a very sad statement how intellectually poor Wayne, and most that think along these lines, think our ancestors were.
+Apparently, our ancestors were so intellectually deficient that they couldn’t possibly figure out how to carve stone, make symbols into words, and have their own cultures without Spaceman helping them out.
 It’s terrifically insulting to ancient cultures, and vaguely racist.
-As usual, the Wayne is very white, and well, the Rapa Nui (who are the descendants of the Moai culture) are kinda brown-ish.
+As usual, these claimants are very white, and well, the Rapa Nui (who are the descendants of the Moai culture) are kinda brown-ish.
 It’s more of a micro-aggression then full-blown racism, but it’s a common thread in these “ancient people were visited by aliens” theories, and people need to be aware of it.

 Anyway, I could spend all day breaking down the Wayne’s arguments, but I think we all get the idea.
 There are people out there who think the Moai were either built by aliens or for aliens.

 So how did these huge Stone statues get from their quarries to where they are now?
 Well, they walked.
 According to the History Channel’s excellent mockery of a documentary called Ancient Aliens, when the Spacemen came down and had the statures carved to fit their egos, then they animated the statues so that they would walk to locations they would be found at.